conjectures/Engineering_84_business_week/cloud/README.md

 Private clouds are used for applications for sensitive data, including financial institutions or goverments.
 The hybrid cloud is used when storage of sensitive data is required, however the services offered by cloud providers are also needed.
 Generally, private clouds are much costier as they require buying the resources, paying operation costs, maintenance and specialists to handle the maintenance, migrations etc.

+The advantages and disadvantages of each solution can be summarised in the diagram below.
 ![Public, Private, Hybrid Advantages and Disadvantages](media/public-private-hybrid-advantages.jpeg)

 ### Scaling